Mathematical notation: Numbers

 It is believed that a notation to represent numbers was first developed at least 50,000 years ago.
 Early mathematical ideas such as finger counting have also been represented by collections of rocks, sticks, bone, clay, stone, wood carvings, and knotted ropes.
 The tally stick is a way of counting dating back to the Upper Paleolithic.
 Perhaps the oldest known mathematical texts are those of ancient Sumer.
 The Census Quipu of the Andes and the Ishango Bone from Africa both used the tally mark method of accounting for numerical concepts.

 The concept of zero and the introduction of a notation for it are important developments in early mathematics, which predates for centuries the concept of zero as a number.
-It was used as a placeholder by the Babylonians and Greek Egyptians, and then as an integer by the Mayans, Indians and Arabs (see the history of zero).
+It was used as a placeholder by the Babylonians and Greek Egyptians, and then as an integer by the Mayans, Indians and Muslims (see the history of zero).

 Modern notation

 Until the 16th century, mathematics was essentially rhetorical, in the sense that everything but explicit numbers was expressed in words.
-However, some authors such as Diophantus used some symbols as abbreviations.
+However, some authors, such as Diophantus, used some symbols as abbreviations.

+Michael Stifel's (1487–1567) most important work, Arithmetica integra (1544), contains important innovations in mathematical notation.
+It has the first use of multiplication by juxtaposition (with no symbol between the terms) in Europe.
+He is the first to use the term exponent.

-The first systematic use of formulas, and, in particular the use of symbols (variables) for unspecified numbers is generally attributed to François Viète (16th century).
+The first systematic use of formulas, and, in particular, the use of symbols (variables) for unspecified numbers, is generally attributed to François Viète (1540–1603).
 However, he used different symbols than those that are now standard.

-Later, René Descartes (17th century) introduced the modern notation for variables and equations; in particular, the use of $x,y,z$ for unknown quantities and $a,b,c$ for known ones (constants).
-He introduced also the notation i and the term "imaginary" for the imaginary unit.
+Later, René Descartes (1596–1650) introduced the modern notation for variables and equations; in particular, the use of $x,y,z$ for unknown quantities and $a,b,c$ for known ones (constants).
+He introduced also the notation i and the term imaginary for the imaginary unit.

 The 18th and 19th centuries saw the standardization of mathematical notation as used today.
-Leonhard Euler was responsible for many of the notations currently in use: the functional notation $f(x),$ e for the base of the natural logarithm, $\sum$ for summation, etc. He also popularized the use of π for the Archimedes constant (proposed by William Jones, based on an earlier notation of William Oughtred).
+Leonhard Euler (1707–1783) was responsible for many of the notations currently in use: the functional notation $f(x),$ e for the base of the natural logarithm, $\sum$ for summation, etc. He also popularized the use of π for the Archimedes constant (proposed by William Jones, based on an earlier notation of William Oughtred).

 Since then many new notations have been introduced, often specific to a particular area of mathematics.
 Some notations are named after their inventors, such as Leibniz's notation, Legendre symbol, the Einstein summation convention, etc.